Ceragon Networks Ltd. (CRNT) is ready for next Episode as it posted an annual sales of 290,770 K

 Ceragon Networks Ltd. (CRNT) Insider Updates

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Communication Equipment Industry.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Ceragon Networks Ltd. stocks.
 The insider ownership of Ceragon Networks Ltd. is 21.70%, while institutional ownership is 12.40%.

 Ceragon Networks Ltd. (CRNT) Performance Highlights and Predictions

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of -$0.03 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+Going through the last 3-months fiscal report unveiled on the 3/30/2022, it has been observed that the corporation posted -$0.03 earnings per share (EPS) during the time that was better than consensus figure (set at -$0.03) by $0.
 This company achieved a net margin of -5.10 while generating a return on equity of -10.47.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.01 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 15.60% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 15.00% during the next five years compared to -26.40% drop over the previous five years of trading.